upenu/oldWebsite/README.md

 0. For your operating system, install [Docker-Engine](https://docs.docker.com/engine/installation/) and [Docker Compose](https://docs.docker.com/compose/install/)
   - Docker Compose lets us run the two services (web and database) with their own sub network
 1. Clone this repo if you haven't already
-2. Rename website/upe/settings.py.docker to website/upe/settings.py
+2. Rename `website/upe/settings.py.docker` to `website/upe/settings.py`
-3. Run `docker-compose up -d` to build and start the containers
+3. Run `docker-compose up -d` to build and start the containers (run this command in the same directory as the `Dockerfile` and `docker-compose.yml` file)
 4. Now we need to run syncdb.
 Run `docker-compose run web python3 /opt/website/manage.py syncdb` and create an admin account
-5. You should be able to access the website now from your machine on port 8001.
+5. You should be able to access the website now from your machine on port 8001 (i.e. go to your web browser and go to 127.0.0.1:8001).
 Isn't that simple?

 ### Notes on the Docker Setup
 - We defined our Django web application to be part of the "web" service and the MySQL database to be part of the "database" service in the `docker-compose.yml` file
-- Any edits you make in the website folder should be reflected in your Docker Container - if you look at the compose file, we mounted ./website to /opt/website in the container
+- Any edits you make in the should be reflected in your Docker Container - if you look at the compose file, we mounted `.` to `/opt/website` in the container
 - When you make changes, you may need to restart the container for those changes to be reflected.
 To do this, use the command `docker-compose restart web` to restart the web service.
 - When you need to run Django commands (e.g. `makemigrations`), just use docker-compose: `docker-compose run web python3 /opt/website/manage.y <command>`
+- If things don't seem to be working, just try restarting the web service again

 ## Installation (For Mac -- skip if windows)
 0. Install Homebrew